Metal Gear Solid limited edition PS4

 Brad Pitt film is Netflix's biggest gamble

-Netflix has reportedly spent roughly US$30 million to fund and acquire exclusive distribution rights to War Machine, a satirical film about the War on Terror produced by and starring Brad Pitt (seen here in the film Fury).
+Netflix has reportedly spent roughly US$30 million (about £19.5 million) to fund and acquire exclusive distribution rights to War Machine, a satirical film about the War on Terror produced by and starring Brad Pitt (seen here in the film Fury).

 It's the company's biggest single investment to date on an original film, and it's set to hit the service sometime late in 2016.
 The film may also hit cinemas in a limited release, however, to be eligible for potential Oscar nominations.